Microsoft Teams notifications with Knock

 By default, we provide a basic markdown editor that you can use for sending simple messages to Teams.
 Just write in Markdown and we'll handle the rest.
 (Note: As of February 2022, Teams only supports the following markdown styles: bold, italic, unordered lists, ordered lists, hyperlinks.
 All other markdown styles are not supported.)

-Advanced Teams notifications
+Advanced Teams notifications#

 To switch to the JSON editor in the Knock template designer, look for the "Switch to JSON editor" button at the bottom of the template editor page.
-When you're in JSON editing mode, you can provide adaptive card JSON and we'll pass it to Teams on your behalf.
+When you're in JSON editing mode, you can provide adaptive card JSON and we'll pass it to Microsoft Teams on your behalf.